-Stereotactic radiosurgery for the treatment of brain metastases
+Stereotactic radiosurgery for the treatment of benign conditions

-Your doctor has recommended that you have stereotactic radiosurgery for one or more tumours in your brain, called metastases.
-This factsheet provides information about the treatment and its benefits and potential side effects.
-If there is anything you are not clear about, please speak to a doctor or nurse involved with your treatment.
+Your doctor has recommended that you have stereotactic radiosurgery for a benign brain condition.
+This factsheet provides information to answer some of the questions you may have about the treatment.
+If there is anything you are not clear about, please speak to a doctor, nurse, or radiographer involved with your treatment.